ajitr0312/Data_Visualization_Using_matplotlib/README.md

-# Data_Visualization_Using_matplotlib
+## <center>Data Visualization Using Matplotlib</center>

 In this project we will practice questions based on data visualization using matplotlib pyplot.
+There are total 6 questions in which we will see how to plot line, bar, pie, and scatter plot.